Which Blockchain to Fork to Start Your Own Cryptocurrency

 You can check for PIVX SwiftX and Quorum Tessera services as an alternative to PrivateSend.
 Thus, if you need to enable such a feature for your project, consider one of those forks implementations.

-We have reviewed some of the well-known examples which can help you to start your own cryptocurrency.
+We have reviewed some of the well-known examples which can help you to start your own cryptocurrency and what is forking in the blockchain.
 Yet it is worth mentioning that you can take any open-sourced blockchain node, fork it, adjust features for your needs, and launch your own network.
 So you are not limited to the mentioned above ledgers and can fork any blockchain code: EOS, Polkadot, Tron, etc.

 See how Blaize did a fork of EOS in Remme use case and what top projects on polkadot exist.